Alex-Dell1/Quantum_Formal_Verification/README.md

 The paper is a survey that introduces the reader to a large variety of different solutions adopted in the field.
 Thus, (not in a light-hearted way) I had to make a selection of the topics I wanted to present.
 These ended up being Quantum CTL, Quantum Floyd-Hoare Logic and Quantum Weakest Precondition.

-Here you can find the report I produced as a result of my studies, as well as the slides for the seminar I held about them.
-Following, a list of the most referred papers.
+Here you can find the report I produced as a result of my studies, as well as the slides for the seminar I held.
+Following, a list of the main references.

 ## References